equalsraf/slides-build-systems/build.md

 - Runs on Unix, everyone knows ./configure && make && make install
 - Good C/C++
 - If that is all you need, great
-- (sarcarm) writing configure scripts and m4 is fun
+- (sarcasrm) writing configure scripts and m4 is fun

 ---